NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

    parallel_sfs --estimate-height-errors -i sfs_dem.tif \
     -o sfs_error/run <other options as above>

-See the :ref:`sfs manual page <sfs>` describing how the estimation is implemented.
+See the :numref:`sfs` describing how the estimation is implemented.

 .. _sfsinsights: